FunEXP/full-stack-web-development-svelte/GitpodConfig.md

 Hence we need to modify the `svelte.config.js`.
 Note that the url is changing per workspace, and we have the command `gp url` to get the current url.
 The workspace url has `3000-` hence the command is `gp url 3000`.
 The command is provided by GitPod.
 The given url is then required as host and port as `443`.
 However, note again this is for gitpod.
 Thus we also need to modify `.gitpod.yml` to specify the environment variable `HMR_HOST`.

 In `svelte.config.js`, we can then check if the host is GITPOD, and if it is not use localhost.
 One last thing is the `host` doesn't want `https://` and so forth.
-Thus we need to substitute the string/
+Thus we need to substitute the string.

+### Extensions
+From Marketplace, Svelte for VS Code (settings to add to `.gitpod.yml`) `vscode`: the enxtension is automatically added for us.

 # Testing
 To test, create a draft PR and run the gitpod button.
 This work environment would have the changes and you will see it automatically runs the application on `localhost:3000`